benjamingwynn/jelly/README.md

 ==============================

 - Set up your build enviroment
-- Use the local_manifest.xml is this repo (add it to the .repo folder)
+- Use the following repo: repo init -u git://github.com/TeamICS/manifest_ics_cm.git -b jellybean
 - Use the patches in the "jelly" script
 - Run this command: "repo sync; source build/envsetup.sh; lunch cm_marvel-eng; export USE_CCACHE=1"
 - Do the build command: "make -jx bacon"